 Teaching and Research Interests

-Classes regularly taught: Social Psychology, Social Influence, Statistics for Health & Behavioral Sciences, Directed Research, Human Sexuality, Media Psychology, and a specialty course called Natural Disasters: Societal & Individual Reactions to Risk.
+Classes regularly taught: Social Psychology, Social Influence, Statistics for Health & Behavioral Sciences, Directed Research, Human Sexuality, Media Psychology, Psychology of Travel, and a specialty course called Natural Disasters: Societal & Individual Reactions to Risk.

 Barberi, F., Davis, M.S., Isaia, R., Nave, R. & Ricci, T. (2008).Volcanic risk perception in the Vesuvius population, Journal of Volcanology and Geothermal Research, 172, Issues 3-4, May 2008, p.
 244-258.